 The series isn’t about the tools.
 In fact, the brand is hardly mentioned or promoted for the majority of the videos.
 The videos focus on the unique projects of workers and craftsmen.

+In other words, Kobalt is focused on how to leverage customer stories to portray their products at work.
 Everyone at Kobalt, from the engineers to the designers, are entirely oriented around the user experience of their customers.

 The tools are of course shown in-use during the videos, but in a single four-minute video they may only be shown for a total of fifteen seconds.